-Greetings!!
-I’m Heike Krüsemann, a PhD researcher at the University of Reading.
+Greetings!
+I’m Heike Krüsemann, a Post-doctoral researcher at the University of Reading.

-My project is on German in the UK.
-It explores how German-learning is conceptualised and represented in public and private discourses, and the relationship with learner motivation.
-German in the UK is in crisis, even more so than other modern foreign languages, and if we want to do what’s going on we need to start looking at what goes on at school-level, when choices are first made.
+I set up this blog when I did my PhD on German in the UK.
+My PhD explores how German is conceptualised and represented in public and private UK discourses, and the relationship with learner motivation.
+German in the UK is in crisis, even more so than other modern foreign languages, and if we want to find out what’s going on we need to start looking at learner motivation at school-level, when language uptake choices are first made.

-I’m hoping that eventually this blog could also serve as an online space for collecting and sharing of information between researchers working in this field.
-If you’re working in the area of German-learning attitudes, motivation, and the representation of Germany, the Germans and the German language in the UK, please get in touch!
+I’m hoping that this blog can also serve as an online space for collecting and sharing of information between researchers working in this field.
+If you’re working in the area of discourse analysis and language learning motivation, or the representation of German/ languages in the UK, please get in touch!
 You can email me, or follow me on twitter.
-I’d love to read your comments on my blog (below), and connect via social media or otherwise!
+I’d love to read your comments, and connect via social media or otherwise.
 To follow this blog or subscribe via email, just click the button on the right.
-Bis dann also!
+Hope to hear from you!

 I first came over to the UK from Germany as a Teaching Assistant, and ended up graduating with a BA and MA in English Language and Literature from Reading University.
-After a PGCE from Cambridge in English and German I worked as a German teacher in UK secondary schools, before returning to the University as a Research Assistant and German tutor in 2012.
-I’m involved with the Oxford German Network, an initiative by the University of Oxford, for which I write a newsletter with updates from the world of German learning&teaching (subscribe here!).
-I’m also a freelance writer (hire me for money – please do!), and dabble in writing reviews, fiction, poetry, and in making short films.
-I love reading, writing, all things culture, cycling, silversmithing (click here for my jewellery blog), and green-smoothie and cocktail making and drinking (in separate glasses, mainly).
+After a PGCE from Cambridge in English and German I worked as a German teacher in UK secondary schools, before returning to Reading University as a Researcher.
+I’m also a freelance writer (hire me here!) and I dabble in fiction, poetry, and in making short films (click for a few recent pieces here!).
+I love reading, writing, all things culture, cycling, travelling, and making things – click here for my silversmithing blog.
 Ok – that’s enough soul-baring for one paragraph!